We design, deliver and implement inventory policies that maximise service and minimise tied up cash

 Who we work with

 Inventory management is very much a science.
 However, there are still many businesses that use rules of thumb to calculate inventory targets, such as holding a number of weeks average supply, or allowing arbitrary ‘just in case’ stock to be held.

 We have significant experience in inventory management, from forecasting demand and aligning the inventory policy through to stock location, handling and storage decisions.
-We can help clients understand the optimal level of inventory for their business, and how that inventory can be stored, retrieved and replenished in the most cost and service efficient manner.
-Areas where our inventory management consultants can support clients include:
+We help clients understand the optimal level of inventory for their business, and how that inventory can be stored, retrieved and replenished in the most cost and service efficient manner.

 ROP Inventory Optimisation